Design Rules

 RULE 4: DRAWING ISLANDS & HOLES

-Islands and holes are areas of clear pattern surrounded by dark pattern.
-A very common mistake is to simply draw the island area as a figure surrounded by the metallised area.
-This is not going to work as the outer area will cover the hole
+Islands and holes are clear areas within a dark pattern.
+A common mistake is to draw the island as a figure surrounded by the metallized area.
+This approach fails because the outer area will cover the hole

 The designer drew the figure [A] expecting to get figure [B].
 Instead, the mask came back as in figure [C].
 The mistake was that the inner polygons were covered while filling the outer polygon.

-There are a couple of different methods for creating Islands / Holes in the drawing.
-The first method is to create a separate layer for the outer and inner polygons.
-And the most powerful technique is to use composite layers.
-The data on any layer can be added or subtracted from data on another layer
+There are several methods for creating islands and holes in a drawing.
+One approach is to create separate layers for the outer and inner polygons.
+The most effective technique, however, is to use composite layers, where data from one layer can be added to or subtracted from data on another layer.

-The second method is to use two separate drawing items and snap them together.
-You can use two separate boundaries that butt up against each other to form the frame.
-However, only use a closed polyline – because if you use lines, most likely they will be linked incorrectly to form a self intersecting boundary.
+The second method involves using two separate drawing items and snapping them together.
+You can create two separate boundaries that align to form the frame.
+However, ensure you use a closed polyline, as using lines can often result in an incorrectly linked, self-intersecting boundary.

-The third method is a re-entrant boundary.
-This method to realize an island is to go into the interior of your polygon and out again via the same path.
-This is called a re-entrant boundary and is best done using a closed zero width polyline.
+The third method is to use a re-entrant boundary.
+To create an island, you enter the interior of your polygon and exit via the same path.
+This technique, known as a re-entrant boundary, is best executed using a closed zero-width polyline.

 PLEASE SEE THE MENU COMPOSITE LAYERS FOR MORE INFORMATION